dartmouth-pbs/psyc161/README.md

     - Stimuli/experiment
     - Data Analysis
     - Establishing/improving quality assurance (tests, etc) of an existing scientific FOSS project

-- Team work is encouraged (but contribution ratio will be assessed)
+    - Contribution of a chapter to a free and open programming textbook (like the [FOPP]), e.g. a missing (e.g., sets, asserts/tests) or puzzle/exercise (e.g., 8 queens, balanced sequences) section

-Suggested projects will be given in the class.
-For any of those types of projects code must be documented (docstrings, code comments), follow style guidelines (flake8 run in .travis.yml), carry unit- and possibly doc-tests, and submitted via GitHub making Travis-CI happy.
+- Team work is encouraged (but contribution ratio will be assessed, `git log` and `git shortlog -sn` is handy for that)

 You are most welcome to use materials from previous homeworks, and even review and grab ideas (not cut/pasted code) from code of others.
-You can either clone blank [psyc161-prj](https://github.com/dartmouth-pbs/psyc161-prj) against which you would submit your solution in private, or create a new public git repository on github.
+You can either clone a blank [psyc161-prj](https://github.com/dartmouth-pbs/psyc161-prj) against which you would submit your solution in private, or create a new public git repository on github.
+For any of those projects you will need to provide me with a link to your project on GitHub: could be an existing or new repository, a pull request (or collection of them).

 ## Code of conduct